Skip to content

 These outputs are also exposed in the outputs section of the template in YAML.

-The object returned from the function can be of any serialisable Pydantic type (or basic Python type) and must be Annotated as an Artifact or Parameter.
-The Parameter/Artifact’s name will be used for the path of the output unless provided: * if the annotation is an Artifact with a path, we use that path * if the annotation is a Parameter, with a value_from that contains a path, we use that path
+The object returned from the function can be of any basic or Pydantic type and must be Annotated as an Artifact or Parameter.
+The Parameter/Artifact’s name will be used for the path of the output.
+You generally won’t need to use a custom path, but can set one according to the following:

 See the following two functions for specifying custom paths: